We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - miscalculating the timing of your missed period

-If you believe the tests are indicating a false negative, and that you are pregnant, you should consult your physician.
-He or she can conduct an hCG blood test, which is more sensitive to lower levels of the hCG hormone than the hCG urine test.
+If you believe the tests are indicating a false negative and that you’re pregnant, you should consult your doctor.
+They can conduct an hCG blood test, which is more sensitive to lower levels of the hCG hormone than the hCG urine test.

 If you have a positive result, it means that the test detected hCG in your urine.
-Your next step should be to consult your physician.
-He or she can confirm pregnancy with an exam and additional testing, if necessary.
+Your next step should be to consult your doctor.
+They can confirm pregnancy with an exam and additional testing, if necessary.